m-bonicolini/Kaya/README.md

 KAYA is a monolithic kernel written for MIPS that is a Dijkstra  OS remake (the key system call are P() and V() ) with a round robin FIFO scheduler.
 It implement the basic handler of a modern OS and it can be used in the emebedded environment.
 It is written for the Operating System Course at University of Bologna and it run in the umps emulator.
-The project is released under GPL V2 (https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
+The project is a Free and Open Source Software under the GPL V2 (https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).

 # Directory Structure